The best hotels in Cannes

 Antibes and Juan-les-Pins are 20 minutes by train from Gare de Cannes for under €5.
 Nice is 40 minutes.
 Eze village is a bus-and-walk from Nice.
 You don't need a car based in Cannes. the Côte d'Azur train line does the heavy lifting.

-Cannes's best neighborhoods
+Cannes's best hotel regions

 La Croisette gets all the attention, but it's Rue d'Antibes and Le Suquet that give you the real Cannes experience without the inflated room rates.
 Prioritize City Center or Le Suquet if you want walkability and value.
 La Croisette only if the beach address genuinely matters to you.